 The Open capacity governs what you let in — sensation, feeling, information, connection, meaning.
 Its three figures trace the arc from sealed shut to wide open to flooded.

-The Guardsman bars the gate.
-Armor thick, visor down, the passage sealed.
+The Gatekeeper bars the gate.
+The gate is shut, the bolts thrown, the passage sealed.
 What defines this figure is refusal.
 Life arrives and is turned away.
 The gates are locked from the inside, often without awareness.
-The world outside may be benign, even nourishing — a Guardsman in a warm relationship may be surrounded by care that never penetrates — but the locking mechanism operates independently of current conditions.
+The world outside may be benign, even nourishing — a Gatekeeper in a warm relationship may be surrounded by care that never penetrates — but the locking mechanism operates independently of current conditions.
 It was established earlier, for reasons that may have been excellent, and has not been revised since.

-A sixteen-year-old sits in a guidance counselor’s office after his parents’ divorce.
-His grades are stable, his affect flat.
-Asked how he feels, he shrugs.
-He is not performing indifference.
+A sixteen-year-old sits in a guidance counselor’s office after her parents’ divorce.
+Her grades are stable, her affect flat.
+Asked how she feels, she shrugs.
+She is not performing indifference.
 Open Capacity in the emotional domain has shut down incoming feeling so completely that he cannot access the grief the situation would ordinarily produce.

-An Innkeeper receives through a structure.
-Difficult guests, painful sensations, uncomfortable truths, and unwelcome feelings are admitted too, because hospitality is not contingent on comfort.
+A Fisher receives through a structure.
+Difficult catches, painful sensations, uncomfortable truths, and unwelcome feelings are drawn in too, because reception is not contingent on comfort.
 It is contingent on capacity.
 A manager reads pointed criticism in a review, feels the sting, notes which points are fair, and sets it aside to think about overnight.
-The gate opened, the experience entered, the structure held.
+The line held, the experience arrived, the structure held.

 The Drowner — Flooding